 The 10 Richest People in the World

-|Rank||Name||Source||Net Worth Mar 2021||Net Worth Mar 2020||Change 2020-2021|
+|Rank||Name||Source||Net Worth Nov 2021||Net Worth Mar 2020||Change 2020-2021|

-Bernard Arnault & family
+|3||Bernard Arnault & family||LVMH||$197B||$76B||$121B|

 Top 10 Wealth Growth

-This is impressive, since Jeff Bezos’ wealth ballooned over 70% in the same time frame.
-Similarly, Zuckerberg, Gates, and Buffett have all seen double-digit growth.
+Yet once again, Musk surpassed Jeff Bezos as the richest person in the world.
+This is impressive, since Jeff Bezos’s wealth ballooned over 79% in the same time frame.
+Similarly, Zuckerberg, Gates, and Buffett have all seen double or triple-digit growth.

 Who’s In and Who’s Out?